 SCP 537 - Practicum II & Seminar - 3 credits

-CSP 606 – Counseling Procedures with Children – 3 credits
+CSP 606 – Counseling Children & Adolescents in Schools – 3 credits

-CSP 638 – School Psychology Intervention Techniques – 3 credits
+CSP 638 – School Psychological Intervention Techniques – 3 credits

-CSP 674 – School Consultation – 3 credits
+CSP 674 – Consultation in Schools – 3 credits

-CSP 692 - Advanced Research Methods - 3 credits
+CSP 692 - Advanced Research Methods & Program Evaluation - 3 credits